dlywlotus/nsu-backend/README.md

 # The backend for nsu forums
-## now rebuilt with Java, Spring Boot, Spring data Jpa, Spring Security, Redis and Postgresql.
+Rebuilt with Java, Spring Boot, Spring data Jpa, Spring Security, Redis and Postgresql.